jecki/DHParser/README.md

 script from the command line:

     dhparser_build_cython

 Alternatively, if you have cloned DHParser from the git-Repository, you can run the `buildpackages.sh`-script (or `buildpackages.bat` on Windows-systems) after installation.

+The Cython-compiled version is about 2-3 times faster than the CPython interpreted version.

+Depending on the use case, e.g. when parsing large files, [PyPy3](https://www.pypy.org/) yields even more impressive speed-ups, up to 8 times faster than CPython.
+To circumvent the longer startup times of pypy3 in comparison to CPython, it is recommended to use the xxxServer.py-scripts rather than calling the xxxParser.py-script each time when parsing many documents subsequently.

 Sources